Updated June 6, 2014

 probably responsible for his being overweight.

-Grace is our 10 year old Rescued Retired Racing Greyhound.
+Grace was our 11 year old Rescued Retired Racing Greyhound.
 Her original name was VS Megan.
-She is also our second Greyhound; we lost our first one to cancer in 2006 just before I started working at Creative Post.
+She was also our second Greyhound; we lost our first one to cancer in 2006 just before I started working at Creative Post.

 We adopted Grace in April of 2006 through GRA Canada in Tillsonburg, the same place where we got our first Grey, Georgia.
 Yes, we did notice our Greyhound’s names have both started with a “G” – total coincidence, as is the fact Keegan and Grace have practically the same colouring.